sarah314/SpyPi/README.md

 ### Mifare default key attack
 Tests out whether a Mifare Classic 1K card uses any default read-permission keys.
 ### Mitmproxy Login-Data Catcher
 Catches formular data from HTTPS POST requests by the SpyPi-AP (transparent proxy) client.
-Every "chatch" is stored in a file (with it's host and time of request).
+Every match is stored in a file with additional information about the host and the time the request took place.
 ### Twitter Data-Miner
 Mines incoming Tweets containing a certain string (word, hashtag...) the user chooses himself.
 Collects Data until ```Ctrl + C```
 ## How to use